The Far West

 The experience of ranch life at the Spotted Horse is a dramatic departure from the way most people spend their day.
 The pace is leisurely, with hearty home-cooked meals served in the lodge dining room.
 Explore the wilderness surrounding the ranch through a float trip, horseback ride, overnight trip or a hike.
 The quaint saloon hasn’t changed much in 40 years and is located in the main lodge along with a pool table and great room.
 Indoors or out, the Spotted Horse is an idyllic island of peace and quiet in a busy world.

 After the cookout, the grill cools down and the campfire heats up.
-Some guest compare stories about their stay as others amble back across the river, eyeing the hot tub and thinking of a late night soak.
-Some chat with the ranch hands, comfortable with everything they have experienced.
-Although their stay is nearly over, the memories are just beginning.
+Some guests compare stories about their stay as others chat with the ranch hands, comfortable with everything they have experienced, reflecting on their memories that will last a lifetime!
+Others opt to amble back across the river to relax in their cabins and turn in early.
 The Spotted Horse Ranch is what the West is all about.
 This guest ranch is an outpost of unpretentious comfort in the center of spectacular mountain country.